danielbodnar/awesome-stars/README.md

 ## webextension

+- [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
+- [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
+Some optional advanced features are also available.
 - [libredirect/browser_extension](https://github.com/libredirect/browser_extension) - A browser extension that redirects popular sites to alternative privacy friendly frontends
 - [Mubelotix/wasm-extension-template](https://github.com/Mubelotix/wasm-extension-template) - An easy-to-use template for Rust web extensions.
 The Rust code is compiled to WASM and ran as a content script.
 - [gyng/save-in](https://github.com/gyng/save-in) - WebExtension for saving media, links, or selections into user-defined directories